 Lightening the mood

-At Audi, lighting drives innovation in both design and technology.
-And when paired with conditionally automated driving, it opens the door to exciting future functions and applications.
-In the coming years, suitably equipped vehicles will allow drivers to let go of the steering wheel and lean back as passengers.
-The upshot is that all users will enjoy greater freedoms.
-This means interior lighting design will assume an ever more important role.
-After all, pleasant mood lighting can contribute to a sense of well-being.
-Plus, light modulates human circadian rhythms.
+At Audi, lighting drives innovation.
+When paired with conditionally automated driving, when suitably equipped vehicles will allow drivers to let go of the steering wheel and lean back as passengers, interior lighting design will assume an ever more important role.

 The importance of blue light

-In the context of tomorrow’s mobility, when conditionally automated vehicles will already be on the road, imagine the following scenario playing out: Someone is en route from one place to another and must use the time to prepare for an important meeting.
+In the context of tomorrow’s mobility, when conditionally automated vehicles will already be on the road, the following scenario is playing out: Someone is en route and must use the time to prepare for an important meeting.
 Concentration is key.
-“As a passenger in the vehicle, the individual can adjust the interior lighting by increasing the light’s blue component to enhance focus.
+“As a passenger in the vehicle, the user can adjust the interior lighting by increasing the light’s blue component to enhance focus.
 Studies have shown it’s important that the light source has a large area and is positioned directly overhead—just as the midday sun is at its zenith.”
 If there is a decrease in the blue component, the effect also diminishes.
 This is why warm light with a high red and low blue component is seen to induce relaxation.
-“Both have their uses, but the energizing effect is currently the more relevant application for us."
+“Both have their uses, but the energizing effect is the more relevant application for us. “

 Timekeeper behind our daily routines

 In order to better understand how light affects us, we need to take a closer look at our acquired behavior patterns and biological processes.
 As Arvid Niemeyer explains, “We have simply internalized the rhythm of day and night.
 This is what we call our circadian rhythm—a sleep-wake cycle completed once roughly every 24 hours.”
 Our bodies have adapted to this rhythm and function differently during the day than at night.
-Not just body temperature and hormone levels but even breathing and circulation adhere to the cycle.
-All these processes take their cue from our biological clock, which keeps time by the light.
 As sensory organs that respond to light, our eyes facilitate the cyclical shift.
+“Research on the topic revealed that in addition photoreceptors, which are responsible for seeing at night and in color respectively, there is also a third type of receptor in the retina.
+What makes this kind so special is that it regulates certain hormones in the body.
+Insight into this mechanism paving the way for the concept of Human Centric Lighting.

 “In 2002, research on the topic revealed that in addition to rod and cone photoreceptors, which are responsible for seeing at night and in color respectively, there is also a third type of receptor in the retina for detecting incident light.
 What makes this kind so special is that it does not contribute to sight, but instead regulates certain hormones in the body.
 These ganglion cells contain melanopsin proteins and are found in the uppermost layer of the retina.”